Here are eight steps to go through when using appointment setting scripts:

 Step 7 – Share Brief Company and Product Info (Pre-Close Step)

 Notice that we say “a little” interest because we don’t need to create enough interest for the prospect to want to purchase.
-We only need to create enough interest so that they agree to meet.
+We only need to generate enough interest so that they agree to meet.

 Step 8 – Close

-After you create a little interest in your appointment setting scripts, simply go for the close by asking for the meeting and scheduling the appointment.
+After you create a little interest in your appointment setting scripts, go for the close by asking for the meeting and scheduling the appointment.